fleer/RAM/README.md

 ```
 The chosen parameters are the same as in [4].

-**Current Highscore:  90.52% +/- 0.2929 accuracy on the translated MNIST Test-Dataset.**
+**Current Highscore:  90.52% +/- 0.2929 accuracy on the translated MNIST test-dataset.**

-The plot below shows the accuracy for the test dataset over the number of trained epochs.
+The plot below shows the accuracy for the test-dataset over the number of trained epochs.
 ![Example](./MNIST_translated_Results/MNIST_translated_accuracy.png)

 Examples of the images and the corresponding glimpses used by the network are displayed in the table.